 Privacy and Cookies Policy

-Below you can learn more about the different types of personal data that FFI collects, how and why we process that data, and who you can contact if you have any questions about the data we hold or the ways in which we process it.
+Below you can learn more about the different types of personal information that Capacity for Conservation collects, how and why we process that data, and who you can contact if you have any questions about the data we hold or the ways in which we process it.

-All personal data received and controlled by FFI is stored securely in the UK, or in the US.
+All personal data received and controlled by Capacity for Conservation is stored securely in the UK.
 By choosing to give us personal data via this website you therefore acknowledge (if you live outside the UK) that this will be transferred outside of your country of residence.

-In addition, you may provide us with personal data by corresponding with us by phone, e-mail or otherwise.
+In addition, you may provide us with personal information by corresponding with us by phone, e-mail or otherwise.
 This includes when/if you report a problem with the website.